AdobeDocs/experience-platform.en/help/dashboards/query.md

 solution: Experience Platform
 title: Explore, Verify, and Process Dashboard Datasets Using Query Service
 type: Documentation
-description: Learn how to use Query Service to explore and process raw datasets powering profile, segment, and destination dashboards in Experience Platform.
+description: Learn how to use Query Service to explore and process raw datasets powering profile, audience, and destination dashboards in Experience Platform.
 exl-id: 0087dcab-d5fe-4a24-85f6-587e9ae74fb8
 ---
 # Explore, verify, and process dashboard datasets using [!DNL Query Service]

-Adobe Experience Platform provides important information about your organization's profile, segment, and destinations data through dashboards available within the Experience Platform UI.
+Adobe Experience Platform provides important information about your organization's profile, audience, and destinations data through dashboards available within the Experience Platform UI.
 You can then use Adobe Experience Platform [!DNL Query Service] to explore, verify, and process the raw datasets powering these dashboards in the data lake.

 ## Getting started with [!DNL Query Service]